fishy/SmartThings-OpenGarage/README.md

 [garage-with-contact-sensor.groovy](garage-with-contact-sensor.groovy)

-This is a SmartApp to help you better get more up-to-date state of your OpenGarage
-(or any other unofficially supported garage device that doesn't needs pull).
+This is a SmartApp to help you get more up-to-date state of your OpenGarage (or any other unofficially supported garage device that doesn't needs pull) more efficiently.

 First you'll need a separated Contact Sensor installed on your garage door.